Quick Links

 The Photography Program at Northern Michigan University provides students with a strong foundation in technical expertise, creative exploration, and conceptual development, preparing them for success in the diverse and evolving field of photography.

 Our curriculum is designed to support students at all levels, from building essential technical skills in digital and analog photography to developing a personal artistic voice through advanced coursework.
 Introductory classes emphasize camera operation, professional printing, studio lighting, analog practices, and post-processing techniques using industry-standard software such as Adobe Lightroom and Photoshop.
-As students progress, upper-level courses focus on using photography as a tool for visual communication, encouraging personal expression and research, experimentation, and portfolio development tailored to each individual student’s career goals.
+As students progress, upper-level courses focus on using photography as a tool for visual communication, encouraging personal expression and research, experimentation, and portfolio development tailored to career goals in commercial, documentary, or fine art photography.

 Christine Lenzen